cosmos/cosmos-sdk/docs/architecture/adr-046-module-params.md

 As a result of implementing the module parameter methodology, we gain the ability for module parameter changes to be stateful and extensible to fit nearly every application's use case.
+We will be able to emit events (and trigger hooks registered to that events using the work proposed in [even hooks](https://github.com/cosmos/cosmos-sdk/discussions/9656)), call other Msg service methods or perform migration.
 In addition, there will be significant gains in performance when it comes to reading and writing parameters from and to state, especially if a specific set of parameters are read on a consistent basis.

 However, this methodology will require developers to implement more types and Msg service metohds which can become burdensome if many parameters exist.
 In addition,